-Vessel Name Daily Operating
+Vessel Name Daily Operating Expense Rate (in thousands)

-vessei Name Expense Rate

-(in thousands)

 CSCL Hamburg \$ 4.5

 CSCL Chiwan 4.5

 CSCL Ningbo 4.5

 CSCL Dalian 4.5

 CSCL Felixstowe 4.5

 CSCL Oceania 6.0

 CSCL Africa 6.0

 CSCL Vancouver 4.5

 CSCL Sydney 4.5

 CSCL New York 4.5

 CSCL Melbourne 4.5

 CSCL Brisbane 4.5

 New Delhi Express 4.5

 Dubai Express 4.5

 Jakarta Express 4.5

 Saigon Express 4.5

+Lahore Express 4.5

-Our Contracted Fleet
+Our Fleet

-On the completion of our initial public offering, we acquired eight 4250 TEU vessels and two 8500 TEU vessels (our "initial fleet") from wholly owned subsidiaries ("the Predecessor") of Seaspan Container Lines Limited ("SCLL").
+Upon the completion of our initial public offering, we acquired eight 4250 TEU vessels and two 8500 TEU vessels (our "initial fleet") from wholly owned subsidiaries of Seaspan Container Lines Limited ("SCLL" or the "Predecessor").
 On August 8, 2005, we entered into a purchase agreement with certain wholly owned subsidiaries of SCLL (all 13 subsidiaries collectively referred to as "VesselCos") to acquire an additional 13 new containerships as they are completed and delivered.
-The additional 13 containerships consist of eleven 4250 TEU vessels and two 9600 TEU vessels of which we have acquired six 4250 TEU vessels as at June 30.
-We will acquire the remaining seven vessels over approximately the next 14 months.
-We refer to these 23 vessels collectively as our initial contracted fleet.
+The additional 13 containerships consist of eleven 4250 TEU vessels and two 9600 TEU vessels of which we have acquired seven 4250 TEU vessels to date.
+We will acquire the remaining six vessels over approximately the next 10 months.